VictorSairam/auto_panaroma/README.md

 ## Design Overview

 ### Recognizing the panorama
-We did a brute force feature matching with all possible pairs and recognised the best possible way to stitch images, aka recognizing panorama, using graph based approach outlined below
+We did a brute force feature matching with all possible pairs and recognised the best possible way to stitch images, aka recognizing panorama, using a graph based approach

 ## Collaborators
 Sairaam Venkataramani